tct-gaming/yaw/guide/mods.md

 ## Polarities
 Seeing as you can quickly drain an item of it's capacity if you add a mod to a matching polarity the drain is halved!
 If you don't match up then it'd **DOUBLED**.

 To play around with mods and builds goto [warframe-builder.com](warframe-builder.com) and check out those builds to see more of what I mean.
-Hands on experiance and tinkering will let you understand more than reading it here.
+Hands on experience and tinkering will let you understand more than reading it here.

 For a specific build check out my [Umbral Saryn](https://tinyurl.com/yyw8qfc7).
 Note: Don't bother thinking you'll make this any time before finishing the star chart.